edumserrano/dotnet-guides/README.md

-# Guides for .NET SDK
+# .NET guides

-This repo contains guides for building apps using .NET SDK.
-The guides are applicable for .NET core 3.1 and higher.
+This repo contains guides for developing apps using .NET SDK.
+These guides are applicable for .NET core 3.1 and higher.

 ## Guides